A topic from the subject of Safety Protocols in Chemistry.

 Key Points:

-• Biohazards include microorganisms and their toxins that can pose a health risk to humans.
+• Biohazards include microorganisms (bacteria, viruses, fungi, parasites) and their toxins that can pose a health risk to humans, ranging from mild illness to serious disease or death.

-• Biosafety levels (BSLs) are used to define the containment and handling requirements for different biohazards.
+• Biosafety levels (BSLs) 1-4 are used to define the containment and handling requirements for different biohazards.
+BSL-1 is for agents not known to cause disease in healthy adults, while BSL-4 is for dangerous and life-threatening agents.

-• Waste and disposal protocols help prevent the spread of biohazards from the laboratory environment.
+• Waste and disposal protocols are crucial to prevent the spread of biohazards from the laboratory environment.
+Infectious waste must be properly autoclaved or decontaminated before disposal according to regulations.

 Main Concepts: